 Why this set of data?
-Because it’s based on the volume of total sales + registered developer proficiency, which are the two factors to consider when making sound business decisions (ask your CFO).
+Because it’s based on the volume of total sales + registered developer proficiency, which are the two factors to consider when looking for software outsourcing services (ask your CTO).
 You can feed your mind with statistics, but they’re only nutritious for logic if they’re comparable and measured in time, which is what this selection of reports delivers.

 Where do businesses outsource projects to?

 Statista — a website aggregator of 25,000 data points — suggests that in 9 years since 2010, EMEA (Europe, Middle East, Africa) attracted $85B (or 8.4%) more in outsourcing revenue than the Americas.
 This is because, by the law of currency value, the west always outsources to the east.
 Take a look below:

 There’s a lot of numbers plastered here, but no worries.
 What that means is:

 - This is because project costs are relatively lower than in the Americas, but development quality is comparable or better (story twist explained later).

 - Asia-Pacific countries have been growing in outsourcing deals, reaching 11.4% of total reported sales for 2019.